Greg Bockman understands his name might not carry a lot of clout on the high school football circuit, but Beyer’s new football coach also knows this:

-FR: What allowed the Beyer junior varsity team to have so much success, especially during a historically woeful season for the varsity team?
+FR: What allowed the Beyer junior varsity team to have so much success, especially during a season the varsity team struggled mightily?

-GB: To tell you the truth, on both sides of the ball, we started 10 freshmen.
+GB: We had a good group of freshmen that came in.
+To tell you the truth, on both sides of the ball, we started 10 freshmen.
 We had a good group that came in and bought into what we were teaching.
 It made it attractive to them.
-We changed up the offense a little bit; we changed to the personnel we had and spread things out a little bit more.
+We changed up the offense a little bit; we changed to the personnel we had and spread things out a little bit.
 We had fun and scored a lot of points.
 It came down to us building relationships with the kids and getting them to buy in.
 When they know you care about them, that relationships speaks volumes.
 You go to battle every week, and you learn to rely on them and they learn to rely on you.
 I built a strong bond with these young men.

 FR: What is step No. 1?

 GB: The announcement came out Friday and it’s been a whirlwind ever since.
 There have been a lot of phone calls, text messages and congratulations.
 The support has been great.
 My first order of business is a spring strength and conditioning program.
 I’m in the process of getting the paperwork going and the facilities schedules.
 That’s business No. 1 — to improve our strength and agility levels.
 We need to get bigger, strong and faster.

 FR: Are you committed to building a year-round program at Beyer?